GabrieleGhisleni/Tutorials/4_Boostrap.md

 \<a class='navbar-brand'>Logos</a> // inserting the logo

-the use of icons is also very useful to make the rendering much better, they are a set of symbols and glyphs and they can be used like regular fonts and there are many icon font packs available. one of the most popular icon fots is called **font awesome**. the grammar to call is:
+the use of icons is also very useful to make the rendering much better, they are a set of symbols and glyphs and they can be used like regular fonts and there are many icon font packs available. one of the most popular icon fonts is called **font awesome**. the grammar to call is:

 ```html
 <i class='fa fa-phone'></i>
 ```
 there are also **bootstrap-social** that are social media sign button that helps to show the contacts.

+## Buttons and inputs

+user interaction need to be supported from the web approaches. the interactions can be facilitated trough three approaches:

+- \<a> tags to provide hyperlinks
+- \<buttons> tags to create button
+- \<forms> and \<input> create form and elements